-Financial Spread Betting (FSB) caused quite a stir during its 20th year stint as an optional investment tool for non-conventional profit seeking investors.
+Financial Spread Betting caused quite a stir during its 20th year stint as an optional investment tool for non-conventional profit seeking investors.
 The product has been widely recognised as a well regulated, trusted and prominent asset class among many U.K. based investors, some of which are the most financial savvy on the market.

 Recent data from an industry report indicates a slowdown in the number of clients.
-Yet, the market participants feel financial spread betting took the next leap with more advance traders in its transactions in terms of higher numbers, therefore discounting the notion that FSB is nearing an unstable ground.
+Yet, the market participants feel financial spread betting took the next leap with more advance traders in its transactions in terms of higher numbers, therefore discounting the notion that spread betting is nearing an unstable ground.
 Financial spread betting is actually a financially traded contract (derivative) which provides a market on all kinds of instruments such as equities, bonds, and commodities which are considered as among the fastest-growing asset classes in the course of the decade.
-Its primary attraction among U.K. based investors is its tax haven wherein profits and trades are exempted from tax.
+Its primary attraction among U.K. based investors is its tax haven wherein profits are exempted from tax.
 Furthermore, it ticks all the boxes for traders who are active in contracts for differences and futures.

-Does volatility affect the FSB environment?
+Does volatility affect the spread betting environment?

 The present state of the market resulted in a direct impact among operating metrics such as client acquisition and trading volumes.
 This was probably a result of the lower volatility and ongoing vagueness such as tapering which keep traders on the sidelines along with a bullish move in global equities.